What Medicare Insurance Means for Seniors Under the Affordable Care Act (ObamaCare)

 More Wellness Visits

-Starting in 2014 seniors get an additional annual wellness visit.
-This “Wellness” visit isn’t like the traditional wellness visit, it’s a chance for seniors to talk to the director about chronic conditions like diabetes or depression and to develop a plan to prevent disease.
+As of 2014, seniors were entitled to an additional annual wellness visit.
+This “Wellness” visit isn’t like the traditional wellness visit; it’s a chance for seniors to talk to the doctor about chronic conditions like diabetes or depression and to develop a plan to lessen the damage done by the disease.

 The Donut Hole: Closing the Part D Gap to Save on Prescription Drugs